-intraventricular 124I-omburtamab PET data from ventricles (D{PET}) versus 124I-omburtamab CSF sample data (D{samples}) after intraventricular administration showed a significant difference between the 2 measures in terms of the median difference in distribution (P <0.0001).
-The Pearson correlation coefficient was 0.00655 (P =0.96), indicating no correlation between the 2 values (Fig. 3A).
-In most patients, sample-based estimates of activity concentrations were higher than the PET-based estimates, and in only 3 patients were the PET-based estimates greater than the sample-based estimate.
+A total of 50 dose estimates of 124I-131I-Omburtamab were analyzed.
+A Wilcoxon signedrank test comparing the doses from intraventricular 124I-Omburtamab PET data from ventricles (D{PET}) versus 124I-Omburtamab CSF sample data ($D{samples}$) post-intraventricular administration showed a significant difference between the two measures in terms of the median difference in distribution (p-value < 0.0001).
+The Pearson correlation coefficient was 0.00655 (p-value: 0.96), indicating no correlation between the two values (Fig. 3A).
+In most patients, sample-based estimates of activity concentrations were higher than the PET-based estimates and in only three patients were the PET-based estimates was greater than the sample-based estimate.
 This result is further illustrated by the Bland-Altman analysis (Fig. 3B).
-In the Bland-Altman plot, each point represents the difference (D{PET} - D{samples}) on the y-axis versus the average $(D{PET} + D{samples})/2)$ on the x-axis for an individual patient.
-The Bland-Altman plot shows a systematic increase in the difference between the PET and sample dosimetry estimates with increasing magnitude of the averaged values.
-This bias is likely a consequence of the higher CSF sample values' being associated with slower mixing with the CSF compartment.
+In the Bland-Altman plot, each point represents the difference ($D{PET} - D{samples}$) on the y-axis versus the average ($D{PET} + D{samples}$)/2) on the x-axis for an individual patient.
+The Bland-Altman plot shows a systematic increase in the difference between the PET versus sample dosimetry estimates with increasing magnitude of the averaged values.
+This bias is likely a consequence of the higher CSF sample values being associated with slower mixing with the CSF compartment.

-For CSF sample data from pretreatment 124I-omburtamab and 131I-omburtamab posttreatment samples, the Wilcoxon signed-rank test showed significant differences (P = 0.013) and the Pearson correlation coefficient was 0.084 with a P value of 0.52, indicating no correlation (Fig. 3C).
-However, as expected, the paired samples were almost equally distributed about the line of identity, suggesting no systematic difference between the 2 sample-based dose estimates.
+For CSF sample data from pre-treatment 124I-Omburtamab and 131I-Omburtamab posttreatment samples, the Wilcoxon signed-rank test showed significant differences (p-value: 0.013) and the Pearson correlation coefficient was 0.084 with a p-value of 0.52, indicating no correlation (Fig. 3C).
+However, as expected, the paired samples are almost equally distributed about the line of identity, suggesting no systematic difference between the two sample-based dose estimates.